Breadcrumb

 - Our help lines fact sheet contains links to trustworthy help lines to support and guide you to other resources

-- Our mobile apps/virtual treatment fact sheet provides a list of virtual supports that can be accessed through an internet connected device
+- Our mobile apps/virtual treatment fact sheet is a list of virtual supports that can be accessed through an internet connected device

-If you or someone you know is experiencing an acute mental health or substance use crisis, these crisis services may be available in your community:
+If you or someone you know is experiencing an mental health crisis, these services may be available in your community:

 - Crisis response